yeschef-challenges/currency-converter/README.md

 ## The Challenge

-We need to create a currency converter web service
+We need to create a currency converter web service.<br>
-The system is half way done and you need to complete it The repository includes a test file (called currency-challenge-test.html) We'll run this test on the your solution as well as some more edge cases (not included in the file) Please be proactive :)
+The system is half way done and you need to complete it.<br>
+The repository includes a test file (called currency-challenge-test.html)<br>
+We'll run this test on the your solution as well as some more edge cases (not included in the file)<br>
+Please be proactive.

 ## Scoring System
 - A solution that works - **60%**